 Bob is among the attorneys at Stoll Keenon Ogden who have retired from the firm after many years of distinguished service.
 His successful career is testament to the strong foundation of experience that drives SKO’s Legal Horsepower™.
 If you require assistance with matters relating to Utility & Energy or Business and Equine Litigation, we invite you to visit our Contact Us page.

-Bob is Of Counsel in Stoll Keenon Ogden's Lexington office.
-He is a member of the Utility & Energy practice as well as the Business Litigation practice with a focus on cases involving individuals and groups in the equine industry.
+Bob was Of Counsel in Stoll Keenon Ogden’s Lexington office and joined SKO in 1983.
+He served clients through the Utility & Energy practice and Business Litigation practice, with a focus on cases involving individuals and groups in the equine industry.

 Jerry Jamgotchian v.
 Kentucky Horse Racing Commission, et al., Civil Action No. 11-CI-01047 (Franklin Circuit Court)